ComputationalIntelligenceGroup/MultiMap-documentation/ImageJExtension.md

 This option is intended to create a map (or layer) from a big image which is splitted in a small collection of images.
 Each image name must contain its X and Y coordinates in the big image.
 For example, partial_image_X0_Y0.tiff will be the image in the left upper corner.

-When using this option, a dialog will be opened to choose the left upper corner image, then Atlas needs to combine all images and the user will be asked to configure previously defined parameters and three additional image combination parameters:
+When using this option, a dialog will be opened to choose the left upper corner image, then MultiMap needs to combine all images and the user will be asked to configure previously defined parameters and three additional image combination parameters:

     Initial slice (default: 1).
     Last slice (default: 1).